Skip to content

 Professor of Theater (Joint Appointment with FTVDM)

-Sean Metzger is a scholar who works at the intersections of several fields: visual culture (art, fashion, film, new media, theater) as well as Asian American, Caribbean, Chinese, film, performance, and sexuality studies.
-He has written two books.
-Chinese Looks: Fashion, Performance, Race (Indiana University Press, 2014) demonstrates how aesthetics, gender, politics, economics and race are interwoven through particular forms of dress in what Metzger calls the Sino/American interface from the late nineteenth through the early twenty-first centuries.
-The Chinese Atlantic: Seascapes and the Theatricality of Globalization (Indiana University Press, 2020) complicates discourses of globalization through an examination of aesthetic objects and practices situated in cities from Shanghai to Cape Town.
+Sean Metzger is a scholar who works at the intersections of several fields: visual culture (art, digital media, fashion, film, theater) as well as Asian American, Caribbean, Chinese, cinema, performance, and sexuality studies.
+He has published approximately one hundred articles, interviews, and reviews as well as two books.
+Chinese Looks: Fashion, Performance, Race (Indiana University Press, 2014) demonstrates how aesthetics, gender, politics, economics and race are interwoven through forms of dress from the late nineteenth through the early twenty-first centuries.
+The Chinese Atlantic: Seascapes and the Theatricality of Globalization (Indiana University Press, 2020) elaborates discourses of globalization through an examination of aesthetic objects and practices situated in cities from Shanghai to Cape Town.
 It received the John W. Frick Award from the American Theatre and Drama Society and the Humanities and Cultural Studies Book Award for Media, Performance, and Visual Studies from the Association for Asian American Studies.
-He has published over seventy-five articles and reviews in various print and online venues.

-Metzger also strives to create artistic and scholarly networks from the local to the global.
-He served on the Executive Board of Performance Studies international for six years, serving as the organization’s president from 2016-2020.
+Metzger strives to create artistic and scholarly networks from the local to the global.
+He served on the Executive Board of Performance Studies international for six years, including as president from 2016-2020.
 In 2014, he taught for the UC Education Abroad Program at Fudan University (China).
-He travels often, giving guest lectures in the US and abroad.
-At UCLA, he serves as a Faculty in Residence, where he works to engage students to engage Los Angeles as a global media capital.
-He consults for major entertainment companies.
+In 2025, he was a Visiting Research Fellow at the Royal Central School of Speech and Drama (England).
+At UCLA, he served as a Faculty in Residence for nine years, where he worked with students to engage Los Angeles as a global media capital.
+He also consults for major entertainment companies.

-Before his arrival at the UCLA School of Theater, Film and Television in 2012, Metzger was Assistant Professor of English, Theater Studies, and Asian & Middle Eastern Studies at Duke University.
-He was named the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Canada) in 2008 and a Framing the Global Fellow with Indiana University and Indiana University Press (2011-2018).
+Before his arrival at the UCLA School of Theater, Film and Television in 2012, Metzger was an Assistant Professor at Duke University.
+He was also named the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Canada) in 2008 and a Framing the Global Fellow with Indiana University and Indiana University Press from 2011-2018.
 At the beginning of his academic career, he served as adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Dramatic Arts.
 In addition to his academic work, he spent three years in social services at the Los Angeles LGBT Center and as an independent consultant to school districts and other non-profit institutions.

-Metzger holds a PhD in Theater (Twentieth Century Performance and Culture), an MA in Comparative Literature, and a BA Summa Cum Laude in Humanities and Psychology.
+Metzger holds a PhD in Theater, an MA in Comparative Literature, and a BA Summa Cum Laude in Humanities and Psychology.